Quantifying the stability of the anion ordering in SrVO$_2$H: Results and discussions

-{\it Discussions}---We here make an alternative estimation of the energy stabilization by the crystal-field splitting.
+To verify our view on the crystal-field effect, we here make an alternative estimation of the energy stabilization by the crystal-field splitting.
 In our previous study~\cite{cRPAochi}, we evaluated the size of the crystal-field splitting between the $d_{xy}$ and $d_{xz/yz}$ orbitals, $\Delta_{cf} = 0.45$ eV, by constructing the Wannier functions~\cite{Wannier1,Wannier2}.
 Suppose for simplicity that the energy levels of the $t_{2g}$ orbitals in the VO$_4$H$_2$ octahedron are simply determined by the number of hydrogens on the plane where the orbitals are extended (e.g., the $xy$ plane for the $d_{xy}$ orbital), the energy diagrams for the {\it trans} and {\it cis} configurations are obtained as shown in Fig.~\ref{fig:4}(c).
 Therefore, the energy difference between the {\it trans} and {\it cis} configurations with $d^2$ occupation is around $\Delta_{cf}/2 = 0.23$ eV per vanadium.
-This estimate corresponds to $-0.23$ $n_{trans}$ (eV) dependence of the total energy in the supercell, which amounts to the energy stabilization by $0.9$ eV for $n_{trans}=6$ compared with $n_{trans}=2$.
-This is roughly consistent with Fig.~\ref{fig:1}(b).
+This estimate corresponds to $-0.23$ $n_{trans}$ (eV) dependence of the total energy in the supercell, which amounts to the energy stabilization of $1.9$ eV for $n_{trans}=8$ compared with $n_{trans}=0$.
+This is roughly consistent with the energy separation among the data set of $n_{trans}=0$ and $n_{trans}=8$ at $n_{neighbor}=4$ and $n_{neighbor}=8$ in Fig.~\ref{fig:2}(c).
+On the other hand, at $n_{neighbor}=4$ in Fig.~\ref{fig:2}(c), the energy separation between the data set of $n_{trans}=2$ and $n_{trans}=4$, and that between $n_{trans}=4$ and $n_{trans}=8$, are around 0.2 eV, which is a few times smaller than our rough estimate.
+One possible reason is that, as we have seen, the introduction of hydrogen can induce a large structural change, which might alter the size of the crystal-field splitting from our rough estimate.
 In addition, we can do a similar estimate of how $\Delta$ changes by adding or removing two electrons from or into the supercell.
-By considering the {\it cis} and {\it trans} crystal fields shown in Figs.~\ref{fig:4}(c)--(d), the resultant change of $\Delta$ is $\Delta_{cf}=0.45$ eV for the both cases (i.e., making $d^1$ or $d^3$ filling for two vanadiums).
-This rough estimate is again consistent with our simulation for the change of $\Delta$, $0.52$ eV for Fig.~\ref{fig:4}(a) and $0.32$ eV for Fig.~\ref{fig:4}(a).
-These observations validate our interpretation regarding the crystal field effect.
+By considering the {\it cis} and {\it trans} crystal fields shown in Figs.~\ref{fig:4}(c)--(d), the resultant change of $\Delta$ is $\Delta_{cf}=0.45$ eV for the both cases (i.e., making $d^1$ or $d^3$ filling for two vanadiums as we verified in the crystal structures used for calculating $\Delta$).
+This rough estimate is again consistent with our simulation for the change of $\Delta$, $0.52$ eV for Fig.~\ref{fig:4}(a) and $0.32$ eV for Fig.~\ref{fig:4}(b).
+These observations, to some extent, validate our interpretation regarding the crystal field effect.
+Because the introduction of hydrogen can induce a large structural change, further investigation using more extensive data sets and characteristic quantities in a larger supercell would be an important issue to distinguish the crystal field effect and others more clearly, while the {\it trans}-preference is clearly verified in our simulation.